andrewdcamp/andrewdcamp.github.io/_posts/2020-01-10-Group-Assignment_1.md

     df_oneHot.to_csv("/Users/andrewcamp/Documents/Python/CoreGroupOpt/df_optInput.csv", index = False)

 ```

+The task of our model will be to choose which individuals are assigned to each group in order to minimize the difference in composition between all groups.
+We can achieve this by minimizing the sum of the L1 norm (Manhattan or Taxicab distance) between each group statistic and a calculated vector of ideal attribute counts.
+Of course we still need to obey the group size constraints.

+A sketch of this representation:

+In more concrete terms, we can formulate the problem as follows:

+### Linearization
+Manhattan distance takes the sum of absolute values of distances between vectors.
+Absolute value is non-linear and therefore we cannot directly implement our objective function via linear programming.
+To get around this issue, we need to linearize our objective using the approach below:

+### Slack variables
+We want our groups to be as close to our specified group size as possible, but we will inevitably have a few extra individuals left over.
+Rather than forcing an exact group size constraint, we add the slack variables s1 and s2 to allow the model to place extra individuals somewhere, but we add our slack variables to the objective with coefficients of 1000 to make sure the model has a strong preference for equal sized groups.

 ### Model implementation
 To solve the problem we can formulate a linear optimization model.
 A modeling language and external solver are needed to build and solve the model.
 There are numerous tools in various languages for LP modeling.
 My favorite is Julia's JuMP package, which I've used here to formulate the LP.